harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/gcp/security-configurations/prepare-secret-for-gcp.md

----
-Title: Create an authentication secret for GCP experiments
+# Create a secret for GCP experiments
-sidebar_label: Create a secret
----

 ## Create a service account in GCP to create the secret

+To create the secret:

 1. Set your current project.
 Replace &lt;project-id&gt; with your project ID: